Low birth-weight paradox: Explanation

 At first sight these findings seemed to suggest that, at least for some babies, having a smoking mother might be beneficial to one's health.
-However the paradox can be explained statistically by uncovering a lurking variable between smoking and the two key variables: birth weight and risk of mortality.
-Both variables are acted on independently by smoking and other adverse conditions — birth weight is lowered and the risk of mortality increases.
+However the paradox can be explained statistically by uncovering a lurking variable between smoking and the two key variables (birth weight and risk of mortality).
+Both variables are acted on independently by smoking and other adverse conditions—birth weight is lowered and the risk of mortality increases.
 However, each condition does not necessarily affect both variables to the same extent.

 The birth weight distribution for children of smoking mothers is shifted to lower weights by their mothers' actions.
 Therefore, otherwise healthy babies (who would weigh more if it were not for the fact their mother smoked) are born underweight.
 However, they still have a lower mortality rate than children who have other, more severe, medical reasons why they are born underweight.

 In short, smoking is harmful in that it contributes to low birth weight which has higher mortality than normal birth weight, but other causes of low birth weight are generally more harmful than smoking.

 Evidence

 If one corrects and adjusts for the confounding by smoking, via stratification or multivariable regression modelling to statistically control for smoking, one finds that the association between birth weight and mortality may be attenuated towards the null.
-Nevertheless, most epidemiologic studies of birth weight and mortality have controlled for maternal smoking, and the adjusted results, although attenuated after adjusting for smoking, still indicated a significant association.
+Nevertheless, most epidemiological studies of birth weight and mortality have controlled for maternal smoking, and the adjusted results, although attenuated after adjusting for smoking, still indicated a significant association.

 Additional support for the hypothesis that birth weight and mortality can be acted on independently came from the analysis of birth data from Colorado: compared with the birth weight distribution in the US as a whole, the distribution curve in Colorado is also shifted to lower weights.
 The overall child mortality of Colorado children is the same as that for US children however, and if one corrects for the lower weights as above, one finds that babies of a given (corrected) weight are just as likely to die, whether they are from Colorado or not.
 The likely explanation here is that the higher altitude of Colorado affects birth weight, but not mortality.